BLUE HORIZON, BOOK 4

-Justy tilted his head and gestured toward a set of grimy work coveralls tossed to the side.
+Justy tilted his head and gestured toward a set of empty coveralls tossed to the side.
 “What happened to Pockets?
 Did he melt away in the heat?”

 Max chuckled.
 “He’s up inside the nacelle strut with Moss, labeling wire bundles before he disconnects them from the engine systems.
 He had too much junk in his pockets to fit up in the narrow access, so he shed his coveralls to squeeze in.
 I’m not sure how we’ll get him back out, though.”

 “I’m very flexible!” called out the raccoon’s voice from an open access panel.

 Justy picked up his knapsack and pulled out another water bottle.
 He handed it to Max and then pointed up to where Pockets’ voice had emanated.
 The canine peered up inside the hole and handed the bottle up to his partner.

 When the koala stepped back out into the sun, Gina looked up at him.
 “Where are you going, cute stuff?” she asked.